About 23 miles north of

 closed.
 Five years later, the post office also closed and the town was

 left with only a few people.
+Today, the depot sits abandoned and

 Today, it appears